Is Phone Counseling/Therapy Appropriate?

 Is online therapy covered by insurance?

 In some instances, therapy can be covered by insurance under the federal Mental Health Parity Act.
 The federal Parity Act requires large insurance providers to offer equal coverage for medical and mental health disorders.
+However, that doesn’t mean all insurance companies cover online services or that all platforms accept insurance.
 Check with your insurance provider to find out if your behavioral health plan includes therapy.

 Can you do therapy online?

-There are therapy options available online for people who suffer from non-severe mental illness.
+There are therapy options available online for people who have non-severe mental illness.
 Examples of conditions considered to be non-severe are depression, anxiety, and substance abuse disorders.

 How much does online therapy cost?